kyma-incubator/compass/docs/kyma-environment-broker/03-03-add-provisioning-step.md

         err = json.NewDecoder(response.Body).Decode(&body)
         if err != nil {
             log.Errorf("error: %s", err)
-            // handle error by returning error or time.Duration }
+            // Handle a process failure by returning an error or time.Duration }

-        // if call or any other action is time-consuming then result can be saved in operation
+        // If a call or any other action is time-consuming, you can save the result in the operation
-        // if you need extra field in ProvisioningOperation struct, add it first
+        // If you need an extra field in the ProvisioningOperation structure, add it first
-        // in step below first you can check if value already exist in operation operation.HelloWorlds = body.data
+        // in the step below; beforehand, you can check if a given value already exists in the operation operation.HelloWorlds = body.data
         updatedOperation, err := s.operationStorage.UpdateProvisioningOperation(operation)
         if err != nil {
             log.Errorf("error: %s", err)
-            // handle error by returning error or time.Duration }
+            // Handle a process failure by returning an error or time.Duration }

-        // if your step finish with data wich should be add to override which will be used during runtime provisioning
+        // If your step finishes with data which should be added to override used during the Runtime provisioning,
-        // add extra value to operation.InputCreator, then return updated version of application updatedOperation.InputCreator.SetOverrides("component-name", []*gqlschema.ConfigEntryInput{
+        // add an extra value to operation.InputCreator, then return the updated version of the Application updatedOperation.InputCreator.SetOverrides("component-name", []*gqlschema.ConfigEntryInput{
             {
                 Key:   "some.key",